5G will make phones better, then it may kill them

-The Galaxy S10 5G, foldable Huawei Mate X and LG V50 are just some of the examples of 5G-ready handsets that are waiting for carrier networks to come online.
-5G phones promise to make phones anywhere from two to 10 times faster than your current device, and are expected to connect to the internet instantly, without any delay.
-But perhaps this is all folly.
+5G-ready phones such as the Galaxy S10 5G, foldable Huawei Mate X and LG V50 are just some of the handsets that are waiting for carrier networks to come online.
+5G promises to make phones anywhere from 10 to 100 times faster than your current device, connecting to the internet instantly.
+But some are arguing that phones such as the Galaxy S10 Plus and iPhone XS have no intrinsic value and will eventually disappear.

-Phones like the Galaxy S10 Plus and iPhone XS have no intrinsic value, according to AT&T CEO Randall Stephenson, an unlikely source for such a controversial position.
-Remember, it's AT&T that began a firefight among the mobile carriers by rushing to market 5G E, or 5G Evolution, which other carriers deride as slow, "fake 5G".

 Stephenson's comments are meant to promote the power and ubiquity of 5G networks coming from his industry, promising to move storage and computing out of phones and onto the network.